ANCPLabOldenburg/ancpbids_documentation/README.md

 # Welcome!

-Hello everyone and welcome to the [ancpBIDS](https://github.com/ANCPLabOldenburg/ancp-bids) documentation, we're glad to see you here!
+Hello everyone and welcome to the [ancpBIDS](https://github.com/ANCPLabOldenburg/ancp-bids) documentation.

-Within this jupyter book we provide information how to use ancpBIDS to do more basic and more advance queries.
-It includes some dummy datasets and some more in depth explanations regarding ancpBIDS functioning.
-Simply follow [this link to the website](https://ancplaboldenburg.github.io/ancpbids_documentation/).
+Find the link to the documentation below the **About** subtitle of following this [link](https://ancplaboldenburg.github.io/ancpbids_documentation/).
+You will find information on how to install and use ancpBIDS to do basic and more advance queries.
+It includes some dummy datasets and some example code snippets.

-# I've got a question!
+## I've got a question!

 In case you have any questions or difficulties working with ancpBIDS, please don’t hesitate to get in touch with us.
 A great way to do this is to via the [Issues section of ancpBIDS](https://github.com/ANCPLabOldenburg/ancp-bids/issues)